 BHA will continue to provide tenants with access to a local money advice service funded by the Association, to help maximise tenants' incomes and their ability to pay rent.

 We will continue to work in partnership with Provanhall and Gardeen Housing Associations, and with Connect Community Trust which is employer for the post which meets the needs of all three housing associations.
-In 2022 we were successful in securing funding for an Energy Advisor post.

 Homelessness